 In June of 1990, the San Diego Chapter hosted the 31st Biennial National JACL Convention.
 The event was held at the Princess Resort in Mission Bay.

-Between November 1991 and November 1993, Carol Kawamoto serves as JACL’s Pacific Southwest District Governor.
+Between November 1991 and November 1993, Carol Kawamoto served as JACL’s Pacific Southwest District Governor.

-In 1992, the City of Chula Vista seized San Diego JACL’s commercial through eminent domain.
+In 1992, the City of Chula Vista acquired San Diego JACL’s commercial property through eminent domain.
 The property became part of the Palomar Trolley (Shopping) Center.
-The Chapter received compensation which was invested in equities.
+The Chapter received compensation for the taking, which was invested in equities.

-In 1992, Joe Horiye is selected as the initial Mike Masaoka Fellow by National JACL and serves as a fellow for U.S. Congressman Norman Y. Mineta.
+In 1992, Joe Horiye was selected as the initial Mike Masaoka Fellow by National JACL and served as a fellow for U.S. Congressman Norman Y. Mineta.

-Between November 1993 and November 1995, Karen Tani is elected the JACL’s Pacific Southwest District Secretary.
+Between November 1993 and November 1995, Karen Tani served as the JACL Pacific Southwest District Secretary.

 In 1994, the predominately Nisei VFW Post 4851 transferred title of their building to the San Diego JACL in order to keep this asset within the Japanese American Community.
 The VFW would maintain possession of the building until the Post lost its Japanese American character.
-In 2007, the building needed substantial repairs and the VFW Post was no longer able to afford the maintenance.
-So, they relinquished possession to the San Diego JACL.
-In 2008, the building and property were sold “as is”.
+In 2007, the building needed substantial repairs, and the VFW Post was no longer able to afford the maintenance, so they relinquished possession to the San Diego JACL.
+In 2008, the building and property were sold.

 In 1995, the Chapter held its first Kids’ Culture Day.
 This event would continue annually for ten years.

-Between November 1995 and November 1999, David Kawamoto is elected to two terms as JACL’s Pacific Southwest District Governor.
+Between November 1995 and November 1999, David Kawamoto was elected to two terms as JACL’s Pacific Southwest District Governor.

-From 1996 until 2005, Patty Nakamura and Janis Tani organize and facilitate SD JACL’s Kids Culture Day.
+From 1996 until 2005, Patty Nakamura and Janis Tani organized and facilitated SD JACL’s Kids Culture Day.

-On July 17, 2000, through efforts of SD JACL, San Diego City Council rescinded its Resolution of June 8, 1943 supporting the WWII relocation of Japanese Americans and urging Japanese Americans to not return to San Diego.
+On July 17, 2000, through efforts of SD JACL, the San Diego City Council rescinded its Resolution of June 8, 1943, supporting the WWII relocation of Japanese Americans and urging Japanese Americans to not return to San Diego.

-From 2000 until 2004, David Kawamoto is elected National JACL’s Vice President for General Operations, the second highest ranking elected officer in JACL.
+From 2000 until 2004, David Kawamoto was elected National JACL’s Vice President for General Operations, the second highest ranking elected officer in JACL.

-From January 2001 to December 2004, SD JACL Board member Mitsuo Tomita serves as the Chair of the Mayor's Asian/Pacific Islander Citizens' Advisory Council.
+From January 2001 to December 2004, SD JACL Board member Mitsuo Tomita served as the Chair of the Mayor's Asian/Pacific Islander Citizens' Advisory Council.